ccev/Discordopole/README.md

 ![](https://media.discordapp.net/attachments/523253670700122144/694301358018396202/dp_maybee.png)

+Note that this project is currently being reworked.
+If you want to use it, please switch to the develop branch.

 Discordopole takes what [Worldopole](https://github.com/brusselopole/Worldopole) left behind and puts it into Discord.
 The goal is to allow your users to get easy access to useful data.

 - Supports **MAD** and **RDM**